 Administrative withdrawal for non-attendance

-Students may be administratively withdrawn from courses for non-attendance.
-For this purpose, non-attendance is considered 14 consecutive calendar days of non-attendance in a course.
-See the College’s attendance policy for more information about what constitutes academic attendance.
-An early alert notification will be sent to the student after the first week of non-attendance.
+Students may be administratively withdrawn from a course for non-attendance.
+Non-attendance is considered 14 consecutive calendar days of non-attendance in a course.
+An early alert notification will be made to the student after the first week of non-attendance.
 If, in fact, the student did attend during the week referenced in the alert, it is the student’s responsibility to contact the instructor immediately to change the attendance record.
-Once a student has been absent (i.e., not attended a course) for 14 consecutive calendar days, they will be administratively withdrawn from the course with no further warning.
+Once a student has been absent two weeks, they will be administratively withdrawn with no further warning.

 Tuition, room and board will be prorated according to the Total Withdrawal Time Frame Schedule, if applicable.
-No credit will be given for nonrefundable deposits, laboratory or course fees, etc. Tuition refunds will be assessed according to each venue’s standard refund policy.
+No credit will be given for nonrefundable deposits or other fees.
+Tuition refunds will be assessed according to each venue’s standard refund policy.

 An administrative withdrawal will result in a non-punitive grade of “W”, if classes are withdrawn in the time between the end of the drop period and prior to the end of the 12th week of the semester or sixth week of the session.
 Students do not receive grade points for Withdraw (W) grades, but a notation appears on the transcript.

-An appeal of an Administrative Withdrawal for Non-Attendance should be submitted by the student to the Dean of the appropriate school.
-The Dean will review submitted appeals, and has the final authority to approve an appeal.
+An appeal of an Administrative Withdrawal for Non-Attendance should be submitted by the student to the appropriate Academic Department Chair.
+The Chair will review submitted appeal and issue a decision.
+If the student wishes to appeal a Chair’s decision, the appeal will then go to the appropriate School Dean.
+The Dean has the final authority to approve an appeal.
 The likelihood of passing the course(s) if re-enrolled in the course(s) will be considered in the review of the appeal.
-See the Dean’s Office for additional information.

 International students withdrawing from classes